omarahmed30/Spotify/EventCalendar/README.md

 # Event Calendar
 This app helps users create and manage their events.
 Users also can edit and delete events.
 Dates on this app are dynamically change as the month change.
 As of now I am allowing users to choose a past date to set the event.
 It is an easy fix.
 Place the following code 'min: 0.days.ago' in the form next to where we capture the date will stop users from picking the past dates.
 I tested it.
+I place the code to make this an json API in index and show actions in calendar controller, however I commented it out, so user can utilize the app using nice GUI.
+If we uncomment the code and run it in a browser under localhost:3000, we will see json data rendered back to us.

 ## Link to the website
 https://calendar4events.herokuapp.com